 The system of internal control is a significant part of that framework and is designed to manage risk to a reasonable level.
-It cannot eliminate all risk of failure to achieve policies, aims and objectives and can therefore only provide reasonable, not absolute, assurance of effectiveness.
-The system of internal control is based on an ongoing process designed to identify and prioritise the risks to the achievement of the Council's policies, aims and objectives.
+It cannot eliminate all risk of failure to achieve policies, aims, and objectives and can therefore only provide reasonable, not absolute, assurance of effectiveness.
+The system of internal control is based on an ongoing process designed to identify and prioritise the risks to the achievement of the Council's policies, aims, and objectives.
 It is also designed to evaluate the likelihood of those risks being realised and their impact should they be realised, and to manage them efficiently, effectively and economically.

-4 The Governance Framework
+5 The Governance Framework

 The Constitution is the relevant governance document and the Code of Governance forms part of it.
-The Borough Solicitor (now called the Borough Secretary following a senior management restructure) (the 'Monitoring Officer') has a duty to monitor and review the operation of the Constitution to ensure its aims and principles are given full effect.
+The Borough Secretary (the 'Monitoring Officer') has a duty to monitor and review the operation of the Constitution to ensure its aims and principles are given full effect.
 The Council reviews the Constitution regularly to incorporate any necessary changes.
-A full review of the Constitution was undertaken during 2010/11 to ensure it was accurate and reflected current best practice and legal requirements and a revised Constitution was approved by Full Council on 14th March 2011.
-Various minor changes have occurred since then to respond to changing circumstances.
+A full review of the Constitution was undertaken during 2010/11 to ensure it was accurate and reflected current best practice and legal requirements and Council approved a revised Constitution on 14th March 2011.
+Various minor changes have occurred since then to respond to changing circumstances and it is currently in the process of being updated to reflect the Council's new partnership with LGSS.